olmomoreno/arduino_three_joysticks/README.md

 [![Arduino_three_joysticks][product-screenshot]](https://github.com/olmomoreno/arduino_three_joysticks)

 This is an interactive Processing and Arduino sketch.
-It displays three cards in the window: a) Thumb Joystick card, b) Thumb Slide Joystick and c) 5 Way Tactile Switch Joystick.
+It displays three cards in the window: a) Thumb Joystick card, b) Thumb Slide Joystick, and c) 5 Way Tactile Switch Joystick.
+The Arduino UNO Board performs the data acquisition of the 3 joysticks, the schematic diagram is provided in the Wiring Section.
+Once the Arduino UNO Board reads the joysticks sensors, it sends a serial data frame to the Processing sketch.
+The joystick (a) displays the X and Y values from the joystick's potentiometers (ranged from 0 to 1023).
+In the card interactive area, a white cursor is placed that corresponds to the joystick's potentiometer values.
+It also acts as a paint brush (green colour) over the canvas; once the joystick’s push button is pressed, the canvas is cleared.
+In the case of the joystick (b), the card displays the X and Y values from the joystick's potentiometers (ranged from 0 to 1023).
+In the card interactive area, the white cursor displaced the joystick’s potentiometer values.
+Finally, the joystick (c) card is presented with the number of buttons pressed.
+In the card's interactive area, the white cursor follows the pressed button direction.
+This project was developed in the Wearable Robots, Exoskeletons, and Exosuits Laboratory (XoLab).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>